La

 The application period runs throughout the year preceding the upcoming session.

-La Chapelle Saint-Antoine will inform the selected artists by email during the month of February.
+La Chapelle Saint-Antoine will inform the selected artists by email by the end of the month of January.

 We are aware of the time involved in putting together an application and apologise in advance for not being able to respond to all requests.